WillixmRojo/python-pip-course/AppCourseProject/README.md

 1.- Graph of the population through time of specific countries.

 2.- Pie chart of the percentage of world population of all the countries.

+Each option will save an image of the visualization in the folder called imgs.